Mori-Shabeer/Mori-Shabeer/README.md

 - **R** 📐
 - **Azure Databases** ☁️

+## 🔜 Coming Soon
+Exciting projects are in the pipeline!
+Here's a sneak peek:

+1. **Excel Project:** Analyzing data from My Anime List to uncover trends and insights within the anime community.
+2. **Tableau Project:** Creating a Company KPI Dashboard to track performance metrics and visualize key data points.

+Stay tuned for updates and repositories!

 ## 🚀 Personal Philosophy
 I'm a firm believer in delivering nothing but the best in everything I do, whether it's in my professional endeavors or my social interactions.
 Being number one isn't just a goal; it's a way of life! 💪